When Mom and Dad Quietly Cast Out a Demon

 “Really?”
 I said as I turned to glance at him.
 “Well… good.
 They’re biblical, you know.
 What happened?”

 I remembered back to the numerous conversations we had had about the spiritual realm, where my friend had stubbornly refused to believe in demons as the Bible presented them.
 It was not that I was so very experienced in this area myself, but I had grown up on the mission field (in an animistic culture) and my parents had been involved in at least one direct encounter with the demonic.
-Then there’s all the sober accounts from missionary biographies and church history, which present quite a strong case to even the most skeptical Christian.
-Beyond all these, there’s the Scriptures themselves, which talk about the demonic as a quite literal fact of life in this fallen world and an enemy particularly exposed through the ministry of Jesus Christ.
-The Bible also presents demons as an enemy still occasionally dealt with by Christ’s followers in the beginning of the Church, without any indication that they would disappear entirely in this age.
+Then there are all the sober accounts from missionary biographies and church history, which present quite a strong case to even the most skeptical Christian.
+Beyond all these, there are the Scriptures themselves, which talk about the demonic as a quite literal fact of life in this fallen world and an enemy particularly exposed through the ministry of Jesus Christ.
+The Bible also presents demons as an enemy still occasionally dealt with by Christ’s followers at the beginning of the Church, without any indication that they would disappear entirely in this age.

 “Brother,” my friend continued, “Since moving in with S., I’ve been sleeping on the couch.
-It’s only a one bedroom apartment.
+It’s only a one-bedroom apartment.
 Well, last night I fell asleep while reading my Bible.
 But I was woken up in the middle of the night by the television turning on and off by itself.”

 As usually happens when friends describe things like this to me, the hair on the back of my neck stood up.